 - You still have to report and pay tax to HMRC.
 We look at the process of registering as a sole trader with HMRC and your ongoing responsibilities below.

-- While it may be true that as a sole trader ‘you are the business’, it’s still prudent to manage certain things separately, like having a separate bank account for the business to your personal account.
+- While it may be true that as a sole trader ‘you are the business’, it’s still prudent to manage certain things separately.
+That includes having a separate bank account for the business to your personal account.

 - If you choose to trade under a name other than your own name, you must still follow certain rules around naming your business.
 For example, your business name cannot be offensive, contain certain ‘sensitive words’ or copy that of another existing business.
 You must include your own name and, if different, the name of the business on business documents like invoices, letters and receipts.